angular/angularjs.org/README.md

 The angularjs.org site is not designed to be used by third parties.
 It is only kept here as part of our own deployment processes.

 If you want to have a go at hosting it yourself you can try running

-    ./build.sh
+    npm run build

 but we will not be providing support for doing this.